Gerald Ward (biker): The Papalia family

-Hells Angel
+Hells Angels

 Ward and his gang formally joined the Hells Angels on 29 December 2000 in a ceremony in Sorel, Quebec.
 Also joining the Hells Angels were two of Ward's subordinates, Kenneth "Wags" Wagner and Tim Panetta.
 The Ward gang became the Niagara County chapter of the Hells Angels.
 In the spring of 2002, Ward opened up the clubhouse of his chapter at 855 Darby Road.
-The guest of honor at the opening ceremony was to the surprise of many Mario Parente, the national president of the Outlaws.
+The guest of honor at the opening ceremony was to the surprise of many Mario "Mike the Wop" Parente, the national president of the Outlaws.
 Clarkson stated: "Parente and Skinny go back years.
 They had known each other forever.
 When Parente showed up, a lot of the younger guys were upset.
 But he was Skinny's friend, so there was nothing they could do about it".

 After formally joining the Hells Angels, Ward had to learn how to ride a motorcycle.
-David Atwell, a Hells Angel turned police informer, stated the Niagara chapter: "...was formed from a bunch of Stadnick's old coke-dealing buddies.
+David Atwell, a Hells Angel turned police informer, stated the Niagara chapter: "... was formed from a bunch of Stadnick's old coke-dealing buddies.
 Their president, Gerald "Skinny" Ward, actually had to be taught how to ride a motorcycle.
 They all knew that with the Hells Angels in Ontario, there would be no drug business at all for them if they didn't join".
 Atwell met Ward in March 2001 while serving as a bodyguard for Stadnick and stated: "Despite what I had heard about him, Skinny looked like a biker.
-He had a barrel chest, a long, grey ponytail and a Harley jacket...Skinny told me he had just finished a long stretch in jail, awaiting trial for a murder charge.
+He had a barrel chest, a long, grey ponytail and a Harley jacket ...
+Skinny told me he had just finished a long stretch in jail, awaiting trial for a murder charge.
 I later found out that he was acquitted and spent less than two years behind bars."

 Ward was close to having a monopoly of the cocaine trade in the Niagara peninsula and was well known in underworld circles for the high quality of his cocaine, which attracted drug dealers from all over Ontario, seeking to buy from him, and for rival drug dealers pretending to work for him in order to increase their prices.
 The cocaine Ward sold was between 81 and 90% pure.
 The police estimated that Ward was responsible for about 75% of all the cocaine sales in the Niagara peninsula.
-The police informer Steven Gault testified in 2008: "They have complete control of the coke dealing in the whole Niagara region.
+The police informer Steven "Hannibal" Gault testified in 2008: "They have complete control of the coke dealing in the whole Niagara region.
 Anyone steps in there, they'll kill him point-blank.
 You don't play with their game.
-So...all their lives are built upon drug dealing."
+So ... all their lives are built upon drug dealing."